F0lha/FEUP-IART-Hopeless/README.md

   In order to use this algorithm in this game it requires some modifications to the original algorithm.

   **Minimizing vs Maximization**
-    The description says that the A* "t in the objective to find the path of leastcost."
+    The description says that A* "t in the objective to find the path of least cost."
     However, when it comes to maximizing this is not the objective.
 In maximizing the most promising node is the one with the value of f\*(n) greater than all others.
     Now h\*(n) will estimate the reward to reach the final state instead of the previous cost.